 When complete, Liu Fang Yuan will be among the largest Chinese gardens in the world

-The new features will increase the garden's footprint from the initial 3.5 acres to its long-planned 12 acres, making it one of the largest classical-style Chinese gardens in the world.
-Inspired by the centuries-old Chinese tradition of private scholars' gardens, Liu Fang Yuan opened in 2008 with eight tile-roofed pavilions situated around a one-acre lake.
+The new features in Liu Fang Yuan 流芳園, the Garden of Flowing Fragrance, will increase the garden’s footprint from the initial 3.5 acres to its long-planned 12 acres, making it one of the largest classical-style Chinese gardens in the world.
+Inspired by the centuries-old Chinese tradition of private scholars’ gardens, Liu Fang Yuan opened in 2008 with eight tile-roofed pavilions situated around a one-acre lake.
 In 2014, two new pavilions and a rock grotto were added.

-The total cost of this final phase is approximately $23 million, of which more than $19 million has been raised.
-Fundraising continues apace.
-This brings the combined total cost of the garden to about $53 million, all of which has been raised from individual, corporate, and foundation gifts.
+The total cost of this final phase is approximately $24 million, of which more than $23.5 million has been raised.
+This brings the combined total cost of the garden to about $54 million, all of which was raised from individual, corporate, and foundation gifts.